Overall Policies

 5. Authors Declaration

-A manuscript that is co-authored must be accompanied by an undertaking explicitly stating that each author has contributed substantially towards the preparation of the manuscript to claim the right to authorship.
+Moreover, a manuscript that is co-authored must be accompanied by an undertaking explicitly stating that each author has contributed substantially towards the preparation of the manuscript to claim the right to authorship.

 It is the responsibility of the corresponding author that s/he has ensured that all those who have substantially contributed in the manuscripts have been included in the author list and they have agreed to the order of authorship.

-6. Originality, Plagiarism and AI Policies
+5. Originality, Plagiarism and AI Policies

 Journal of Economic Sciences Research Journal believes in quality research and consequently, there is no space for plagiarism.
 Plagiarism is considered a breach of Journalistic ethics and is an intellectual crime.
 In accordance with the guidelines of Higher Education Commission (HEC), Journal of Economic Sciences Research Journal will never tolerate plagiarism as it has a very clear policy regarding this.